• Skip to primary navigation

 Sliced loaf of Portuguese sweet bread

-Learn how to make this light and fluffy Portuguese sweet bread the homemade way!
-Also called pão doce (sweet bread) or massa sovada (beaten dough), it’s best served warm with butter.
-Makes 2 loaves or 16 rolls.
+Now you can make Portuguese sweet bread right at home!
+Also called pão doce (sweet bread) or massa sovada (beaten dough), this light and fluffy homemade sweet bread is best served warm with butter.
+This recipe is easy to follow and makes 2 loaves or 16 rolls.

 Loaf of baked, sliced Portuguese sweet bread with Bob's Red Mill flour in background.